 And there’s more!
 The German language is the most widely spoken and official or co-official language in Germany, Austria, Switzerland, South Tyrol (Italy), the German-speaking Community of Belgium, and Liechtenstein, and it is also one of the three official languages of Luxembourg.
 In other words, in all these beautiful countries you’ll be able to travel without worrying you won’t be able to ask for help, directions or advice.

 4. The economy of Germany is the largest national economy in Europe

 And the fourth-largest by nominal GDP in the world.
 Apart from that, Germany remains the European Union’s most influential member nation – politically and economically speaking.
 Especially now, in the Brexit context.

 That certainly makes Germany a top choice for countries to live in.
-Besides, as I already mentioned, in Germany, employees are rewarded in full measure for their hard work with a higher average income than most other countries and up to six weeks of annual leave.
+Besides, as I already mentioned, in Germany, employees are rewarded in full measure for their hard work with a higher average income than in most other countries and up to six weeks of annual leave.
 Well, I would want to live in Deutschland!
 Wouldn’t you?
 And learning German would surely help you adjust there faster.

-But even if you don’t want to move there, the fact that Germany is an economic powerhouse increases the possibility of you doing business with German people.
+But even if you don’t want to move there, the fact that Germany is an economic powerhouse increases the possibility of you doing business with the German people.
 And learning the language greatly improves your professional relationship and the chances of a positive outcome.